NielBuys/NCompPHPdev/README.md

        sudo docker run  -p 80:80 --add-host=host.docker.internal:host-gateway --name ncompphp83dev -d -v /var/www/html:/var/www/html ncompphp83dev

+## Notes

 Explanation of the volume mapping (-v /var/www/html:/var/www/html):

 - The first /var/www/html (before the colon :) is the path on your host machine.
 - The second /var/www/html (after the colon :) is the path inside the Docker container.

+The --add-host=host.docker.internal:host-gateway option is required only on Linux systems.

-4. **Access your project in a browser: Open your browser and go to http://localhost.
-You should see the Apache test page.**
+Access your project in a browser: Open your browser and go to http://localhost.
+You should see the Apache test page.

-5. **Add your PHP files: Place your PHP files in the folder mapped on your host machine (specified in step 3).
-These files will automatically be accessible inside the Docker container.**
+Add your PHP files: Place your PHP files in the folder mapped on your host machine.
+These files will automatically be accessible inside the Docker container.

 **Configuring VS Code with XDebug**